JohnBinford/AppleWood-Pointe/readme.md

 # News
 #### New Suggestions:
 - It might be nice for us to know our unit numbers.
-Please email if you wish to have yours on the meail list.
+Please email if you wish to have yours on the email list.
 - AWP won't furnish much for the space;  benches, cabinets, chests, and storage need consideration.
 - Examples below - I bet someone has better!